GaneshSparkz/Online-Shopping-Mall-Mobile-App/README.md

-# trendmall
+# TrendMall

-A new Flutter application.
+An Online Shopping Flutter Mobile application for Android and iOS using Firebase backend.

 ## Getting Started